Carl David Ceder

-The main offenses where a DWI charge can be filed as a Felony, rather than a Misdemeanor, is where there is 2 (or more) prior convictions for DWI, where the DWI occurrs with a child passenger in the vehicle, or where an accident resulted in serious bodily injury (Intoxication Assault) or death (Intoxication Manslaughter).
+The main offenses where a DWI charge can be filed as a felony, rather than a misdemeanor, is where there are 2 (or more) prior convictions for DWI, where the DWI occurrs with a child passenger in the vehicle, or where an accident resulted in serious bodily injury (Intoxication Assault) or death (Intoxication Manslaughter).
 Texas law does not provide for any increased punishment after a 3rd DWI conviction offense, however.

-If a person is arrested for a 4th DWI or more, the typical punishment is confinement in the Texas Department of Corrections (TDC) for a period not less than 2 years, but no more than 10 years, usually without probation being granted.
-If you are faced with any felony DWI charge, you need an experienced DWI Defense attorney that will analyze all factual issues involved.
+If a person is arrested for a 3rd DWI or more, the range of punishment consists of possible confinement in the Texas Department of Corrections (TDC) for a period not less than 2 years, but no more than 10 years.
+However, probation can be granted if the sitation and the facts permit.
+If you are faced with any felony DWI charge, you need an experienced DWI Defense attorney that will analyze all factual issues involved with your case

 2) Driving While Intoxicated With Child Passenger – State Jail Felony